Skip To Main Content

 This 1906 photograph shows Sister Mary Paulina Finn on graduation day.

 Alumna Bertha Honoré (later Palmer), class of 1867, may have learned art appreciation at Visitation, going on to amass the largest collection of Impressionist art outside of France.
 After graduating, she also supported suffragist causes and labor unions.
-In 1893, as President of the Board of Lady Managers for the Chicago World Columbian Exposition, she created the Women’s Building, which was dedicated to displaying the accomplishments of women around the world and the problems they still had to overcome.
+In 1893, as President of the Board of Lady Managers for the Chicago World Columbian Exposition, she created the Women’s Building, which was dedicated to displaying the accomplishments of women around the world and the problems they had yet to overcome.
 The building itself was designed by a female architect, decorated with murals by female painters, and filled with music composed by women.
 She also commissioned from the chef at the Palmer House Hotel an easy-to-eat dessert for strolling through the exhibits; this would become the first brownie.

 The Starkweather Academy Building was designed by Norris G. Starkweather in 1873.